Biruk-N/Amazon-clone/README.md

     > Add react router for navigation

-    > Add material ui, then icons from material ui
+    > Add material ui, then search for icons from material ui

+    > Select search the full list of these icons

 ## Build the Banner